 Pay-what-you-like walking tours are a budget-friendly way to see Hong Kong.
 We have a full post listing all the free walks available in Hong Kong.

-If you're a fan of classical music, there are several great concerts this spring to attend, all celebrating Beethoven's 250th anniversary!
-May's concert features the Japanese pianist Nobuyuki Tsujii as the main soloist.
+If you're a fan of classical music, there are several great concerts this spring to attend, one such concert is the Flying Dutchman!

 This evening concert offers a great opportunity to get dressed up and go out on the town.